ScottyLabs/governance/__meta/synchronizer/README.md

   - Dev groups can read the local secrets.
   - Admin groups can read and edit all secrets.

+## Slack

+- Add team members to the corresponding Slack channels.

 ## Manual Validations

 ### Github